• Skip to primary navigation

 It provides a high-level view of the whole image too, as you can see here:

-Overview Of Docker Images
+Overview of Docker images

 So, now you don’t have any excuse to not have all your images safe and secure before pushing to your local repository.
 Let’s do it!